-Trademarks used in this text: Dell, the DELL logo, Latitude, Wi-Fi Catcher, ExpressCharge, and Undock & Go are trademarks of Dell Inc.; Core is a trademark and Intel is a registered trademark of Intel Corporation; Microsoft, Outlook, Windows, Vista, TravelLite, and Touch Strip are registered trademarks of Microsoft Corporation; Bluetooth is a registered trademark owned by Bluetooth SIG, Inc. and is used by Dell under license; EMC is a registered trademark of EMC Corporation; ENERGY STAR is a registered trademark of the U.S. Environmental Protection Agency.
-As an ENERGY STAR partner, Dell Inc. has determined that this product meets the ENERGY STAR guidelines for energy efficiency.
+Dell, the DELL logo, Latitude, Wi-Fi Catcher and ExpressCharge are registered trademarks of Dell Inc.; QuadCool, Armored Protection System (APS), and DirectVue are trademarks of Augmentix Corporation; Intel, Pentium and Core are registered trademarks of Intel Corporation; Microsoft, Windows, Windows Vista and Outlook are registered trademarks of Microsoft Corporation; Bluetooth is a registered trademark of Bluetooth SIG, Inc.; TouchStrip is a trademark of UPEK, Inc.; Touchkit is a trademark of eGalax_eMPIA Technology Inc. (EETI).

 Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
-Dell Inc. disclaims any proprietary interest in trademarks and trade names other than its own.
+Dell Incorporated disclaims any proprietary interest in trademarks and trade names other than its own.